ProteinEngineering-PESB2/Peptipedia2.0/README.md

 If you will use another server to store the backend, write the IP inplace.

-Then you can serve the database with docker compose
+Then you can serve the database with docker compose from ./bd folder:

 ```
 docker-compose up --build